How to File a Provisional Patent: Everything You Need to KnowPatent Law ResourcesProvisional Patent

 Since provisional patent applications are easy to write, it shouldn't cost too much.
 Every lawyer is different in what he or she charges per hour.
 You will have to ask the law firm upfront.
 The process could be completed in as little as 30 hours.
 But at $500 per hour, you're looking at $15,000 for the initial draft.
 Always review costs and payment options beforehand.

 - Who is listed as the inventor on a provisional application?

 The inventor is the person who contributed to the concept of the invention.
 This can often be a dificult question to answer

 - Who owns the actual invention?

 Each invention is typically owned by the inventor themselves.
 However, in the event that an inventor has an employer with ownership rights, then based on the agreement, the employer would own the invention's patent.

 - How much does it cost to patent a simple invention?

 Most people only want to patent a simple invention.
 If you hire a lawyer to do the drafting work and take care of the fees, the costs will typically come in under $11,000.

 Complex inventions vary in cost.
 A patent can range from $25,000 to $35,000, or it could come closer to $53,000.
 It all depends on how complex the invention is and what type of firm you've hired to handle the process.

 If you need help with filing your provisional patent, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.